-If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor from any NCL school other than the one at which the complaint has been lodged, or any NCL trustee, will be appointed to complete all the actions at Stage 2.

-Complaints about the Headteacher or member of the governing body must be made to the Clerk, via the school office.
+Complaints about the Headteacher or member of the school's governing body must be made to the CEO's PA, via CEO.PA@newhamcommunitylearning.org.
+The CEO's PA will liaise with the Trust's clerking service to make the necessary administrative arrangements.